-BIRMINGHAM, Ala. - The Alabama Supreme Court must weigh whether a premises owner owes a duty to protect household members from asbestos exposures and whether but-for or substantial-factor causation applies in multiple toxic exposure cases after receiving certified questions from a federal judge on June 22 (Melissa Ann Bobo and Sharon Jean Cox, as co-personal representatives of the estate of Barbara Bobo v.
-Tennessee Valley Authority, No. 12-1930, N.D.
+BIRMINGHAM, Ala. - A federal judge on Sept.
+29 awarded $3 million in a take-home asbestos case after finding that Alabama law imposes a duty on employers to protect household members from asbestos exposure and applying substantial factor causation (Melissa Ann Bobo and Sharon Jean Cox, as co-personal representatives of the estate of Barbara Bobo v.
+Tennessee Valley Authority, No. 12-S-1930, N.D.
 Ala.; 2015 U.S. Dist.
-LEXIS 80404).
+LEXIS 130741).